xtreamsrl/clockify-nlp-bot/README.md

 **Proactive reminders**
 It will assist you to complete your due diligence.
-If you have less than 6 hours reported on your Clocki (no matter how you put them in) it sends you a reminder.
+If you have less than 6 hours reported on your Clockify (no matter how you put them in) it sends you a reminder.

 **Adding time entries with ease**
 Add your time flexibly, even indicating projects partially.
 For example, you can type